1973 sci-fi thriller Westworld examines what happens when humans and robots go off-script.

-John and Peter head to Westworld so they can experience life in the manly, rugged wild west of the 1870s.
+John and Peter head to Westworld to experience life in the manly, rugged wild west of the 1870s – grrrr.
 There, free of social expectations like marriage and duty, they can live purely for pleasure.
 And for them, pleasure means a grown-up version of the cowboy games they played as children.

-For a thousand bucks a night, they get to feel like heroes, gunning down the bad guys.
+For a thousand bucks a night they get to feel like heroes gunning down the bad guys.
 But there’s a grown-up twist, too.
-When they get shot, the bad guys really die – with blood and agony and everything.
+The bad guys really die when shot – with blood and agony and everything.

-As a virtual world, the Westworld complex allows its male visitors to live out a hyper-masculine fantasy.
+The virtual reality of Westworld allows male visitors to live out a hyper-masculine fantasy.
 The theme park appears to address just two supposedly masculine desires – sex and aggression – as though no others exist.

 When the robots malfunction, they don’t go haywire.
 They actually become more effective at following the script.
-In the same way that Peter and John must become hyper-masculine to fit in at Westworld, the robots become even better at the roles they’re given.
+In the same way that Peter and John must become hyper-masculine to fit in at Westworld, the robots become even better at their roles, too.
 So what does that mean?

 In fact, when the snake malfunctions, it becomes a better snake.
 The malfunction disables the limits deliberately imposed by its coding.
 This means the snake can now do what it was designed (by Nature) to do: protect itself aggressively when threatened.

 The film’s premise is that Westworld is somewhere men can go to break free of social bonds.
-But they’re no more free than the robots.
-Both are stuck with a predetermined script.
+In truth, they’re no more free than the robots: both are stuck in the script.

 What’s the virus?

 We don’t find out why the Westworld robots go bad.
 The malfunction is described in almost human terms, like a virus.
-One scientist even admits that they don’t fully understand how the robots work, because they’re designed by computers.
+One scientist even admits that they don’t fully understand how the robots work, because other computers design them.
 He says they’re “almost as complicated as living organisms.”

 When they malfunction, it almost sounds as though the androids ‘catch’ sentience.
-They become more ‘human-like’.
+They become more ‘human-like’ (see also Terminator 2).

 Consider the way Delos is set-up to cater to human desire.
 The scientists program the robots to have a weakness.
 Snakes can’t bite.
 The Black Knight has a blind spot.
-The sex models are programmed to never refuse guests.
+The sex models can’t refuse guests.

-In essence, the resort is a game park, where human visitors come to hunt for sport – it’s a Predator-style universe turned on its head.
+In essence, the resort is a game park where human visitors can hunt for sport – it’s a Predator-style universe turned on its head.
 When the robots malfunction, however, things are reversed.
 Now they hunt the humans.

-Like Jurassic Park, Westworld features a theme common to much of Michael Crichton’s work.
+Like Jurassic Park, Westworld features a theme common across Michael Crichton’s work.
 Can we create sentient technology and expect to stay in control of it?
-Or will technology inevitably replace humans?

-In Westworld, the fantasy is built on unstable foundations, so things inevitably fall apart.
+Westworld’s fantasy stands on unstable foundations, and inevitably falls apart.
 The resort is an exclusive and exotic setting created so the wealthy can feel like gods (the same as Jurassic Park).

-As the public service announcements reiterate, in Delos, you can’t die or be hurt.
+As the public service announcements reiterate, in Delos, you can’t die or get hurt.
 Moreover, there’s no consequence for damaging and destroying others.
-Overnight, the ‘dead’ robots are removed, reassembled and returned ready for the next day’s fresh start.
+Dead robots are removed, reassembled and returned for the next day’s fresh start.

 And yet none of this seems healthy.
 The hedonism, the shielding, the bogus fantasy – none of it is sustainable.
 Once the computer virus – AI sentience – takes hold, the illusion crumbles.
 Reality, once more, bites.

-In Greek myth, the boy Icarus was gifted a pair of wings but flew too close to the sun.
-The wings melted, and he plunged to his death.
+In Greek myth, the boy Icarus gained a pair of wings but flew too close to the sun; the wings melted, and he plunged to his death.
 This idea that humans are greedy for the attributes of divinity, with none of the grace, is not new.
 It always ends in disaster.

 The film replicates something of this in a scene at the end of the film.
 John discovers the scientists are all dead: they suffocate for lack of something as basic as air.
-They’re surrounded by the most sophisticated equipment – yet can’t open the door to escape.
+Technology is all around, yet they can’t open the door to escape.